3

 Carl's Jr. Low Carb Six Dollar Burger

 Sure, they may have used Paris Hilton in a rather salacious burger marketing ploy, but the reality is not everything Carl’s Jr. does is bad.
 In fact, they were among the first to market a bun-free burger.
 Comprised of the standard 100% black angus beef patty, two slices of cheese, tomato, red onions and dill pickles wrapped in a romaine lettuce leaf, the burger, which boasts just 6g of carbs, really isn’t half bad!
-And, if you knock off the mayo, ketchup and mustard and opt for one slice of cheese instead of two, you can knock down the total calorie count from a whopping 490 calories to right around 350.
 Compared to the other items on the menu, this is one of the safer options!
 As a side note, Burger King can also prepare all of their whopper items on a carb-concious diet (you know, if that’s how you “want it your way”) and the burger even comes in a cute little plastic burger bowl (handy for eating, not so great for the environment!)

 3. Wendy’s Chicken Caesar Salad